xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 * **Date** : The date and the time the order was placed at.
 * **Customer** : The name and the email address of a customer (by clicking on the customer name a store admin will be redirected to the {% link "user profile" ref_gg1fQDgB %} page).
 * **Payment status** : The current payment status of an order.
 See more info in {% link "Understanding X-Cart Order Statuses" ref_DkbTi1qJ %}.
-* **Fulfillment status** : The current fulfillment status of an order.
+* **Fulfilment status** : The current fulfilment status of an order.
 See more info in {% link "Understanding X-Cart Order Statuses" ref_DkbTi1qJ %}.
 * **Amount** : The order total and the amount of items ordered.

 In case an order was paid via an online payment processor the order payment status is updated automatically at the time X-Cart receives the order related info from the payment processor.

 In case an order was paid via an offlne mayment method a store admin will have to manually update the order payment status each time it changes.

-An order fulfillment status must be manually updated by a store admin each time the order progresses in the fulfillment chain.
+An order fulfilment status must be manually updated by a store admin each time the order progresses in the fulfilment chain.

 ### Advanced Orders Search

-The orders listing page has an advanced search panel where a store admin can filter orders to work with according to several paramethers (order ID range, date, payment and fulfillment statuses, customer name, etc.).
+The orders listing page has an advanced search panel where a store admin can filter orders to work with according to several paramethers (order ID range, date, payment and fulfilment statuses, customer name, etc.).
 ![advanced-search.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/advanced-search.png)

 The chosen search parameters can then be saved and displayed along with the preset filters on the top of the page.